AleksandarDzudzevic/TutoringWebApp/README.md

 # Criteria A: Planning

 ## Problem Definition
 As a student, I often struggled with not having a place to find the right tutor.
 Just like many, I ended up going with the tutors recommended by friends or relatives, which usually turned out to be better at selling their services than actually teaching and that bothered me.
 I also struggled with finding ones that lived close to me, and as I usually just got their phone number as a contact, I wasn't aware of who they were and how much they charged.
 I got contacted by my client, a teacher, who saw a similar issue and explained that in the past he tried using online selling platforms such as eBay or Craigslist to post his advertisement for tutoring services, but was unsuccessful as the students who wanted to find him couldn't due to many other tutors teaching the same subject.
-Even with less experience, charging too much, and living far away, the number of other advertisements made it impossible for him to find students, even though he thought in 2 different languages which gave him a competitive advantage.
-To change this, my client requested a web application that would serve as a multi-language tutoring platform where students can find tutors that are well-ranked not well-advertised, live close to them, and are within their price range so that tutoring services can finally be level that they are supposed to.
+Even with less experience, charging too much, and living far away, the number of other advertisements made it impossible for him to find students, even though he was better educated than other tutors which gave him a competitive advantage.
+To change this, my client requested a web application that would serve as a tutoring platform where students can find tutors that are well-ranked not well-advertised, live close to them, and are within their price range so that tutoring services can finally be level that they are supposed to.
+Furthermore, this app aims to constantly interact with users establishing a relationship filled with trust, which isn't the case with current platforms which often seem sketchy.
 This problem definition was established with the help of the data gathered through questionnaires. (referred to in the [appendix](#appendix))